Ian Lavery: Second term (2015–2017)

-On 8 May 2015, Lavery was re-elected as the MP for Wansbeck with a majority of 10,881.
-After Ed Miliband resigned as leader of the Labour Party, Lavery was considered a potential candidate from the left wing of the party to run for the leadership.
-He declined, and supported Andy Burnham in the subsequent leadership election which was won by Jeremy Corbyn.
+At the 2015 general election, Lavery was re-elected as MP for Wansbeck with an increased vote share of 50% and an increased majority of 10,881.
+After Ed Miliband resigned as leader of the Labour Party, Lavery supported Andy Burnham in the subsequent leadership election which was won by Jeremy Corbyn.
 In September 2015, Corbyn appointed him shadow minister for trade unions and civil society.

-When Corbyn was challenged by Owen Smith in the 2016 Labour Party leadership election, Lavery supported Corbyn.

 In 2016, it was reported that Lavery had received £165,387 from the NUM, the union he had run.
 A union fund provided him a loan of £72,500 to buy a house in 1994, which was written off in 2003 when Lavery was NUM president.
 He kept £18,000 returned by an endowment fund he had paid into to repay the cost of the house, and received £89,887.83 in termination payments from the union.
 He paid back £15,000 of the redundancy payment.
 Allegations of impropriety were examined by the Trades Union Certification Officer, who in 2017 found that there were no documents detailing the process or decision about Lavery's redundancy, so no investigation followed.

 Lavery was appointed as Labour's national campaign co-ordinator, serving jointly with Andrew Gwynne in February 2017.